Introduction to VMware Horizon 7 for Citrix AdministratorsVMware Horizon 7

 Figure 14: Horizon Migration Tool

 Now that you have been introduced to Horizon 7 features and capabilities, you can delve deeper into the product with the following resources.
 Start with the Hands-on Labs for practical experience without additional infrastructure—all you need is access to a web browser.
-Create and optimize a proof-of-concept environment using our reviewer’s guides and optimization tools.
-Finally, deploy a large-scale environment using the reference architecture and multi-site guides for assistance.
+Create and optimize a proof-of-concept environment using the Quick-Start Tutorial for VMware Horizon 7 and optimization tools.
+Finally, deploy a large-scale environment using the reference architecture for assistance.

 VMware Hands-On Labs